Dogstudio/highway/README.md

 ```

 Now your custom renderer is created you need to add it to the renderers list of `Highway.Core`...
-Remember the name you gave to you `router-view`, it's now time to relate it to your renderer.
+Remember the name you gave to you `router-view`, it's now time to relate it to your custom renderer.

 ```javascript
 // Import Renderers